sfdc-stripe/sfdc-stripe-backend/README.md

 # A Salesforce Integration for Stripe Apps

-**This repo contains the backend code that allows you to deploy a Stripe App that integrates with your Salesforce.com (SFDC) instace.
-Once deployed and connected you will see customer information retrieved from SFDC inside Stripe, without the need to leave the dashboard.
-Get work done faster**
+**This repo contains the backend code that allows you to deploy a Stripe App that integrates with your Salesforce.com (SFDC) instance.
+Once deployed and connected you will see customer information retrieved from your SFDC instance inside Stripe as you navigate through your customers.
+All of this without the need to leave the dashboard.
+This app helps you get work done, faster!
+Objectively it is also a great learning opportunity to develop Enterprise Stripe Apps**

+## Functionalities

 - **Sync your customer’s contact information from Stripe to SFDC**